Table of contents

-National Inventors Month - History
+National Inventors Month timeline

-This hit reality show introduces America to countless scrappy entrepreneurs who display their inventions (or new business ideas) each week.
+This hit reality television show introduces America to countless scrappy entrepreneurs who display their inventions (or new business ideas) each week.
 You might just pick up some inspiration.

 National Inventors Month Activities